dcreager/expression-problem-rust/README.md

 the same building blocks available in Rust (e.g., functors, higher-kinded types).
 But my hunch is that we have *different* building blocks that let us produce solutions with the same properties.
 Let's see if that's true!

+Since a big part of the expression problem talks about what you can do without editing existing code, I'm going to implement this is a bunch of different Rust modules.
+That will help enforce that we're building new capabilities by only writing new code, and not by editing any existing code.

+### Data types à la carte

+#### §1: Introduction

+- [ch01a\_before](src/ch01a_before.rs): We create a toy language and an AST for it, and write some evaluation rules.

+- [ch01b\_new\_method](src/ch01b_new_method.rs): We add a new method that operates on our AST.

+- [ch01c\_sad\_face](src/ch01c_sad_face.rs): We try to add a new kind of term to the language, and get pretty far before running into a brick wall.